NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/NavigatingtheFrontiersofTomorrow.md

-# Future has come
+# The Future Has Come

-I read through a lot of thoughts about blockchain,and summarise them into this article.
+I read through a lot of thoughts about blockchain, and summarise them into this article.
 Which I hope to give a relatively objective view about blockchain and internet technologies in the future.